-Hermitage, Russia Housed in the Winter Palace, the hermitage is one of the world’s greatest art collections, stuffed full of treasures from Egyptian mummies to Picasso.
+State Hermitage Museum, Russia Housed in the Winter Palace in St Petersburg, the hermitage is one of the world’s greatest art collections, stuffed full of treasures from Egyptian mummies to Picasso.

-Van Gogh Museum, Netherlands Despite his troubled life and struggles with madness, Van Gogh’s superb creations are gloriously easy to enjoy in Amsterdam.
+Van Gogh Museum, The Netherlands Despite his troubled life and struggles with madness, Van Gogh’s superb creations are gloriously easy to enjoy in Amsterdam.

 Madrid, Spain With the Prado, Thyssen and Reina Sofía within a single golden mile of art, Madrid is a premier destinations for art lovers.

 Vienna’s Staatsoper, Austria The premier venue in a city synonymous with opera and classical music.

-Berlin, Germany Everything from the world's most acclaimed techno venue to the Berlin Philharmonic can be seen in Germany's music-obsessed capital.
+Berlin, Germany Everything from the world's most acclaimed techno venue to the Berliner Philharmoniker can be seen in Germany's music-obsessed capital.

 Irish music, Ireland The Irish love their music and it takes little to get them singing; the west coast hums with music pubs, especially in Galway.